 The NHS currently purchases thousands of surgical interventions on the nasal septum across the UK annually, yet the procedure is almost entirely lacking in a suitable evidence base, thus inevitably there are no well-defined selection criteria, particularly in patients whose principal symptoms are sleep related.
-The mode of action of septoplasty in sleep related breathing disorders may not be fully understood.
-A study showing improvements in sleep symptoms post septoplasty failed to show correlation with the degree of septal deviation (albeit perhaps not powered so to do.)
-The NHS and personal costs of this practice are considerable and urgently need evaluation in a substantive study with sufficient sample size and power to have real potential to influence clinical practice an, patient choice and NHS commissioning.
+The mode of action of septoplasty in sleep related breathing disorders is not fully understood.
+A study showing improvements in sleep symptoms post septoplasty failed to show correlation with the degree of septal deviation (albeit perhaps not powered to do so)[16].
+The NHS and personal costs of this practice are considerable and urgently need evaluation in a substantive study with sufficient sample size and power to have real potential to influence clinical practice, patient choice and NHS commissioning.